jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

 ## Objectives

 * Understand the structure of the Linux Filesystem
-* Understand the difference between absolute and relative paths.
+* Understand the difference between absolute and relative paths
-* Understand the function of the Linux Shell and its relation to the operating system.
+* Understand the function of the Linux Shell and its relation to the operating system
-* Understand the fundamental shell commands for traversing and modifying the contents of the filesystem.
+* Understand the fundamental shell commands for traversing and modifying the contents of the filesystem
-* Learn the Linux commandline nomenclature.
+* Learn the Linux commandline nomenclature
 * Understand the nomenclature describing file permissions and security

 ## Outcomes